 When you register for your first term at IU Bloomington, you’re required to complete an immunization compliance form.
-On or after the first day of classes, log into One.IU and go to Immunization Compliance to submit your information.
+Log into One.IU and go to Immunization Compliance to submit your information.
 You won’t be allowed to register for the following semester until you complete your immunization compliance form.
 You must submit this form even if you’ve already completed the IU Health Center’s health history questionnaire.

 You won’t be allowed to register for the following semester until you complete your immunization compliance form.

 What you’ll need to complete the form

 - You’ll need to know the month and year you were immunized as well as provide proof of immunization for the following diseases:

 - Rubella (German measles)